5 Tactics to Make the Windtrainer Bearable

 4. Have Everything Prepared

 Constant interruptions whilst you are riding don’t equate with a quality workout.
 Make sure you have got everything you need within arms reach.
-Have your drink bottles on your bike, have the remote for the TV, cell phone etc… all good to go.
+Have your drink bottles on your bike, have the remote for the TV, cell phone etc so you are all good to go.
 Actually turn the cell phone off and leave it in a different part of the building.

 5. Utilise a Training DVD